Savory - Satureja hortensis - garden product

 • Description

-• Perfect for herb sauces, cucumber salad, tomatoes, sauerkraut, and mushrooms.
+• Great for sauces, cucumber salad, tomatoes, and mushrooms

-• Ideal for potatoes, egg dishes, legumes, and herb vinegar.
+• Ideal with potatoes, egg dishes, legumes, and herb vinegar

 What Does Summer Savory Taste Like?